And greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plain Rush Limbaugh back in the saddle.

 Or do you not want to do it at all?

-And we'll just continue to look at things uh in an episodic uh context.
+And we'll just continue to look at things in an episodic context.

-Uh it places that on the negotiating table, and in doing that, the resolution rewards the Hezbollah aggression by giving international legitimacy to its demand for territorial aggrandizement via acts of uh aggression in contravention of the laws of nations.
+And in doing that, the resolution rewards the Hezbo aggression by giving international legitimacy to its demand for territorial aggrandizement via acts of aggression in contravention of the laws of nations.

 There is no doubt much truth to this assertion, writes Ms. Glick.